awgrover/XOD-Unroll-Test/README.md

 	code/ram code-growth%
 	3070/105	14%

-It's not surprising to see an improvement, but we just saved 14.4 bytes per node (144 bytes, 10 nodes).
+It's not surprising to see an improvement, but we just saved 14.4 bytes per node: 144 bytes, 10 nodes.
+That seems like a funny number.

-# Simplifying constants

-As an experiment in optimization, I'll change constant nodes into a simple "const".